MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 ## Prerequisites

-To complete the installation steps, you need:
+To complete the installation steps for the model-driven app, you need:

 - **A Dynamics 365 Remote Assist subscription** to create environments and install the app.